alexanderneville/alexanderneville/README.md

 # Project Portfolio

-Hello, my name is Alex.
-I am a first-year undergraduate Computer Science student at the University of Birmingham in the UK.
-I am currently learning about programming and software engineering, focusing on the C, C++ and Python languages.
-I am particularly interested in Free and Open Source software and I am learning to use Linux and some of the core Unix utilities at the same time.
+Hello :wave:, my name is Alex.
+I am a first-year undergraduate Computer Science student :mortar_board: at the University of Birmingham in the UK :uk: .
+I am currently learning about programming and software engineering :construction_worker:, focusing on the C, C++ and Python :snake: languages.
+I am particularly interested in Free and Open Source software and I am learning to use Linux :penguin: and some of the core Unix utilities :toolbox: at the same time.

 [:bust_in_silhouette: alexneville.co.uk](https://alexneville.co.uk) / [:mailbox: contact@alexneville.co.uk](mailto:contact@alexneville.co.uk)